Pauli Manipulation Detection codes and Applications to Quantum Communication over Adversarial Channels: Introduction

 We leverage this key idea to construct the first efficient quantum codes approaching the information-theoretically optimal rate (or ``minimal redundancy") for two tasks in quantum coding theory and cryptography.

-Our main application is an approximate quantum code over qubits for the adversarial erasures channel, which is able to efficiently correct from a near-optimal number of erasure errors.
-Due to a well-known connection between quantum error correction and secret sharing \cite{Gottesman1999TheoryOQ, Cleve1999HOWTS, Smith2000QuantumSS, Crpeau2005ApproximateQE}, this result can be understood as quantum secret sharing scheme with qubit shares.
-Our second application is a quantum authentication code over ``qubit-wise" channels, which does not require a secret key.
-Curiously, these codes provide a form of keyless authentication which is provably impossible with classical messages.
+\textbf{Applications} Our main application is an approximate quantum code over qubits for the adversarial erasures channel, which is able to efficiently correct from a near-optimal number of erasure errors.
+Due to a well-known connection between quantum error correction and secret sharing \cite{Gottesman1999TheoryOQ, Cleve1999HOWTS, Smith2000QuantumSS, Crpeau2005ApproximateQE}, this result can also be understood as a near-optimal \textit{ramp} quantum secret sharing scheme with qubit shares.

+Our second application is a quantum \textit{tamper-detection} code for ``qubit-wise" channels.
+In turn, this result can be thought of as a quantum authentication code for a restricted, un-entangled, adversarial model, which does not require a secret key.
+Curiously, these codes provide a form of error-detection which is provably impossible with classical messages.